 5.1 Fibroin Gene Structure and Organisation

 The silk fibroin of B. mori is a heterodimeric complex consisting of a heavy chain subunit (H-fibroin, approximately 350 kDa) and a light chain subunit (L-fibroin, approximately 25 kDa), covalently linked by a single disulphide bond and non-covalently associated with a glycoprotein component known as P25 (fibrohexamerin, approximately 30 kDa), the three components assembling in a 6:6:1 stoichiometric ratio to form the elementary secretory unit (Goldsmith et al., 2005).
 The fibroin heavy chain gene, located on chromosome 25, is among the largest protein-coding genes characterised in any organism, with a coding sequence of approximately 16 kb encoding the highly repetitive core domain.
-This core domain is characterised by arrays of Gly-Ala-Gly-Ala-Gly-Ser motifs that adopt an anti-parallel β-sheet secondary structure in the processed fibre, conferring the hallmark mechanical properties of silk — exceptional tensile strength, stiffness, and toughness (Sutherland et al., 2010).
+This core domain is characterised by arrays of Gly-Ala-Gly-Ala-Gly-Ser motifs that adopt an anti-parallel β-sheet secondary structure in the processed fibre, conferring the hallmark mechanical properties of silk, exceptional tensile strength, stiffness, and toughness (Sutherland et al., 2010).
 The fibroin light chain and P25 genes are co-expressed with the heavy chain in the posterior silk gland and are essential for the correct assembly and secretion of the fibroin complex.

 The regulation of fibroin gene expression is tightly coordinated with larval development and is strictly confined to the posterior silk gland.
 Transcription factors of the POU domain family, particularly Bombyx POU-M1/SGF-3, have been shown to bind specific regulatory elements in the fibroin heavy chain gene promoter and are essential for its tissue-specific and developmentally timed activation.
 The ecdysone signalling cascade, which coordinates moulting and metamorphosis across larval instars, interacts with these tissue-specific factors to achieve the dramatic upregulation of fibroin gene expression that occurs as the fifth larval instar progresses towards spinning (Goldsmith et al., 2005).
 A comprehensive understanding of this regulatory network has been essential for designing effective transgene expression cassettes in the silk gland bioreactor context.